gratton7/OPM/README.md

 optimization problems, which can be used in Matlab for testing optimization algorithms directly (i.e. without installing additional software).

+The problems are individualy available in the directory problems.

+It is possible to upload all problems at ones as OPM.tar.gz

 Authors: Serge Gratton and Philippe Toint